How Much Prime Rib Per Person So No One Goes Hungry

 We’ve created this guide to help you serve the perfect amount of prime rib so no one goes hungry and everyone gets their fair share.

-You can estimate that your guests will eat about one pound of bone-in prime rib per person.
-This allows for some shrinkage and the fat and gristle that people will cut off.
+The one pound per person rule is for raw prime rib and allows for some shrinkage during cooking, and for the fat and gristle people will cut off.

-When served as part of a large holiday buffet with several other dishes, you could probably get away with 3/4 – 1 pound per person.
+When served as part of a large holiday buffet with several other dishes, you could get away with .75 pounds per person.

-Obviously, if you’re cooking a meal that’s heavy on carbs and starches, you can go a little lighter on the prime rib.
+If you’re cooking a meal heavy on carbs and starches, you can go a little lighter on the prime rib.

 If you can get a bone-in cut, you can slice it so that every person gets a whole piece with the bone attached.
 This will be much more than a pound per person, so I would only recommend this when feeding a hungry crowd.